aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 with the resulting decrypted [DynamoDB Item](./decrypt-item.md#dynamodb-item-1).

-If any [Decrypt Item](./decrypt-item.md) fails, the client MUST NOT make a network call to DynamoDB and Query MUST yield an error.
+If any [Decrypt Item](./decrypt-item.md) fails,
+Query MUST yield an error.

 TODO: Is there a way we can return a partial result?